Skip to Content

 Bali, Indonesia: Eco Escape with The Menjangan Luxury Resort

 We should all be on the same page by now: our choices impact the natural world around us.
-Whether that’s through fast-fashion or via our addiction to Amazon Prime same-day delivery, we are all some how contributing to the degradation of our environment.
-But this is not a soap-box tirade, but rather, an opportunity to peak into a different way of living.
+Whether that’s through fast fashion or via our addiction to Amazon Prime same-day delivery, we are all somehow contributing to the degradation of our environment.
+But this is not a soap-box tirade, but rather, an opportunity to peek into a different way of living.

 I was invited to stay at The Menjangan Luxury Resort to experience what Eco-living was all about first-hand.
 Coming from California, I have a deep appreciation for living a more eco-friendly life, but my London life has led me down a dark, smog-fill path that I’m trying to shake myself out of.